kauri-io/Content/ERC721/serverless-NFT/part-2.md

 ## Step 5: Add opensea.io

-To make sure our metadata shows up on sites like opensea we want to make sure the service understands the format we serve.
-Their docs say they expect metadata that adheres to the following example:
+To make sure our metadata shows up on sites like opensea we want to serve a format the service understands.
+The [Opensea docs](https://docs.opensea.io) say they expect metadata that adheres to the following example:

 ```json
 {